 The Verdict

-I know of people after they made the recipe who got that “I MADE CHEESE” attitude.
+I know of people after they made the recipe got that “I MADE CHEESE” attitude.

 Homemade Ricotta